-Waiver and Waiting Periods for Postive Drug Tests for Army Applicants
+Waivers for Positive Drug Tests by Army Applicants

-This is where military applicants are either accepted or rejected for enlistment.
-MEPS is administered under the purview of the U.S. Military Entrance Processing Command.
+MEPS is where military applicants are either accepted or rejected for enlistment.
+It's administered under the purview of the U.S. Military Entrance Processing Command.

-They'll take the Armed Services Vocational Aptitude Battery test to determine which job they're most qualified for in the military, and will undergo medical examinations, which include a urine test to screen for drugs.
+Recruits will take the Armed Services Vocational Aptitude Battery (ASVAB) test to determine which job they're most qualified for in the military, and will undergo medical examinations, which include a urine test to screen for drugs.

 What Drugs Does the Military Screen For?